Parametric evolution, addition of boundstates and generalised Lax hierarchies: Introduction

 where $[L_j]$ satisfy

 and $t_m$ is the 'time' parameter of the $m^{th}$ member of the hierarchy.
-The solutions to the non-linear equations of the Lax hierarchy may be used as potentials in linear Schroedinger equations and their spectral properties may be studied by solving (using units in which mass = 1/2 and $\hbar =1$)
+The solutions to the non-linear equations of the Lax hierarchy may be used as potentials in linear Schr{\"{o}}dinger equations and their spectral properties may be studied by solving (using units in which mass = 1/2 and $\hbar =1$)

 The N-soliton solution of eq.
-(2) may be viewed as a reflectionless potential $U$ which supports $N$ boundstates of the Hamiltonian operator $H$.
+(2) may be viewed as a reflectionless potential $U$ which supports $N$ bound states of the Hamiltonian operator $H$.
 Lax (1968) has shown that when the 'time' evolution of U is governed by eqs.
 (2) and (3), and the 'time' evolution of the eigenstates $\psi_k$ is governed by

 where the operator $B_m$ satisfies the commutator relation